-Adding a User -
+Adding a User

-• Click Add User a nd the screen below will pop up

-요 Users
+LUsers

+Username:

+Password:

+Confirm Password:

-Username: Password: Confirm Password: Group Membership: admin GUI Read Write GUI Read SSH API
+Group Membership: 🗌 admin

+📃 GUI Rea ad Write

+📃 GUI Rea ad

+SSH

+🗌 API

+tı Update

-tl Update O Cancel
+Θ Cancel

-- Enter a suitable User Name:
+• Enter a suitable User Name:

 - Minimum number of characters 1

-- Maximum number of characters 32
+- $\circ~$ Maximum number of characters 32 $\,$

 - Letters can be upper and lower case

 - Numbers may be used

 - Symbols are not permitted

 - Enter a suitable strong password

 - Minimum number of characters 6

 - Maximum number of characters 32

 - $\circ~$ Must use at least a combination of letters and numbers

 - Letters can be upper or lower case

 - $\circ~$ Symbols are permitted with the exception of those in the screen shot below

-• Re-enter your strong password

-- Tick one or more groups you would like the user to be a member of:
+- Re-enter your strong password - Tick one or more groups you would like the user to be a member of:

 - Admin

 - This group can do everything

 - GUI Read Write

 - Users in this group can access the GUI and make changes via the GUI

 - GUI Read

 - Users in this group can access the GUI to view information only.
 No changes can be made

 - SSH

 - Users in this group can access the ALB-X via Secure Shell.
 This will give access to the command line which has a very limited set of commands available

+- API

+- Users in this group will have access to SOAP and REST programmable interface.
+REST will be available from Software Version 4.2.1